phan/phan/.phan/plugins/README.md

 - **PhanPluginUseReturnValueInternalKnown**: `Expected to use the return value of the internal function/method {FUNCTION}`,

+`'plugin_config' => ['infer_pure_method' => true]` will make this plugin automatically infer which methods are pure, recursively.
+  This is a best-effort heuristic.
+  This is done only for the functions and methods that are not excluded from analysis, and it isn't done for methods that override or are overridden by other methods.

+  Note that functions such as `fopen()` are not pure due to side effects.
+  UseReturnValuePlugin also warns about those because their results should be used.

+  Automatic inference of function purity is done recursively.

 This plugin also has a dynamic mode(disabled by default and slow) where it will warn if a function or method's return value is unused.
 This checks if the function/method's return value is used 98% or more of the time, then warns about the remaining places where the return value was unused.
+Note that this prevents the hardcoded checks from working.

 - **PhanPluginUseReturnValue**: `Expected to use the return value of the user-defined function/method {FUNCTION} - {SCALAR}%% of calls use it in the rest of the codebase`,
 - **PhanPluginUseReturnValueInternal**: `Expected to use the return value of the internal function/method {FUNCTION} - {SCALAR}%% of calls use it in the rest of the codebase`,